AmlanoViano/Voltmeter-Using-Microcontroller-and-Resistors/README.md

 ## How it works

-The circuit uses a **voltage divider** to scale down the input voltage to a level safe for the ADC pin.
+The circuit uses a **potential divider** to scale down the input voltage to a level safe for the ADC pin.
 The microcontroller reads the scaled voltage and reconstructs the original input voltage using the known resistor ratio.

 ### Voltage divider